hectorplinio/katas/README.md

 This exercise finds the length of the longest consecutive elements sequence in an array.

+For more details, please refer to the [README](src/longestConsecutive/README.md) inside the `src/longestConsecutive` directory.

+### Kata 21: validateParentheses

+This exercise takes a string and returns a boolean indicating whether the parentheses in the string are properly balanced.

-For more details, please refer to the [README](src/binarySearch/README.md) inside the `src/binarySearch` directory.
+For more details, please refer to the [README](src/validateParentheses/README.md) inside the `src/validateParentheses` directory.

 ## Development